 Blank lines or comment lines (which start with a numeral '#' character) will be replicated on the lower pane.

 Expression loop: with the following syntax you can factor or determine primality of several numbers typing only one line.
-You have to type four expression separated by semicolons:
+You have to type four or five expressions separated by semicolons:

 - First expression: It must start with the string 'x=' and it sets the first value of x.

 - Third expression: It holds the end expression condition.
-If it is greater than zero the loop finishes, otherwise the loop continues.
-It can include the variables mentioned above.
+If it is equal to zero (meaning false) the loop finishes, otherwise the loop continues.

 The line to type is: